tipf/tipf.github.io/_pages/about.md

 During the wonderful time at the [Chair of Automation Technology](https://www.tu-chemnitz.de/etit/proaut/) at the Chemnitz University of Technology, I had the opportunity to develop several approaches for robust sensor fusion.
 If you are interested in specific algorithms, please have a look at my publications [here](publications).

-One important lesson from my time in academia is that the assumption of Gaussian measurement errors is dangerous.
+One important lesson from my time in academia is that the assumption of Gaussian measurement errors is problematic.
 Non-Gaussian errors occur almost everywhere -- when using satellite navigation, radio-based localization, or vision sensors.
 If we don't account for them, any autonomous system can fail dramatically.